tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 2. Only a designated DNS resolver associated with the deployment that is also hosting content will be able to read both the client IP address and queried names for Privacy-Sensitive Connections.
-For example, a resolver owned and operated by the same provider which hosts "example.com" would be able to link queries for "example.com" to specific clients (by their IP address), since the server ultimately has this capability once clients subsequently establish secure (e.g., TLS) connections to an address to which "example.com" resolves.
+For example, a resolver owned and operated by the same provider that hosts "example.com" would be able to link queries for "example.com" to specific clients (by their IP address), since the server ultimately has this capability once clients subsequently establish secure (e.g., TLS) connections to an address to which "example.com" resolves.